 - 5. Sound effects created on stage by the contestants may be added. - 6.
 Presentation time limit is four (4) minutes minimum, six (6) minutes maximum.
 If competition piece does not meet the four (4) minute minimum or exceeds the six (6) minute maximum time limit, the contestant will receive a .5-point deduction for any portion of thirty (30) second increments outside the allotted time.
 (For example, a piece timed at 3:42 would receive a half-point deduction from the total score.
 A piece of 6:42 would receive a deduction of a full point from the total score.)

-Selected Scripture passage will be selected/published by A.C.E.
+Selected Scripture passage for the current year will be published at aceschooloftomorrow.com /isc.

-Visit aceschooloftomorrow.com/isc to view the updated ISC Information Booklet for the current year's Scripture.
 (Please use the King James Version, not New King James Version, of the Bible only.)

 GROUP BIBLE SPEAKING JUDGING CRITERIA